 Sorry but there are no refunds available for any reason.
 Example scenario: If you switch from a solo to a friend’s relay team you’ll be responsible for selling your solo registration or forfeiting the amount you paid for the solo registration.

 If you do not know anyone who will race in your place if you can’t make it, you can certainly post it for sale in our Facebook event discussion forum, or elsewhere.
 There are typically a lot of people in our Facebook forum(s) so chances are often good that you’ll find someone.
-Once you’ve found someone to take your place, email us at email@example.com.
-The deadline for any name changes or transfer requests will be September 1.
-After this deadline you will not be able to allow anyone to race on your behalf.
+Once you’ve found someone to take your place, email us at firstname.lastname@example.org.
+The deadline for any name changes or transfer requests will be September 13th, 2020.
+After this deadline you will not be able to transfer, or allow anyone to race on your behalf.

 Although we simply administer name changes and don’t get involved in the financial transactions between racers, WE KINDLY ASK THAT YOU NOT SELL YOUR RACE BIB FOR MORE MONEY THAN YOU’VE ORIGINALLY PAID.
 Let’s all work together to keep this event registration simple, fun and flexible.

 6. How can I watch the Flowerpot Island 5K Run?

 Unfortunately, spectators are not permitted to travel on the ferry to Flowerpot Island.
-The awards presentation will be back in Tobermory at a time 9pm at the Blue Heron Dock, so you’re more than invited to come cheer on the winners and podium presentations.
+The awards presentation will be back in Tobermory at 9am at the Blue Heron Dock and all are welcome to cheer on the winners and podium presentations.

-7. Where can I pick up by Race Kit?
+7. Where can I pick up the Race Kit?